TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

     ];
     $formData = $formDataCompiler->compile($formDataCompilerInput, $formDataGroup);

-..  deprecated:: 12.4
+..  versionchanged:: 13.0
-    Using the FormEngine data provider to render records without passing the current :ref:`request object <typo3-request>` is deprecated.
-Additionally, when instantiating the backend FormEngine-related :php:`FormDataCompiler`,
+    The FormEngine data provider requires the current :ref:`PSR-7 request object <typo3-request>` passed with the input data.
-    the constructor argument :php:`FormDataGroupInterface` should be omitted, the form data group should be provided as second argument to :php:`compile()` instead.
-Failing to do so will stop working with TYPO3 v13.
+    Additionally, the form data group must be provided as second argument to :php:`compile()`.

 The above code is a simplified version of the relevant part of the :php:`EditDocumentController`.
 This controller knows by its :code:`GET` or :code:`POST` parameters which record ("vanillaUid") of which specific table ("tableName")